 The migration has the following limitations:

-- Scenes are not migrated.
-You have to re-export them after the migration.
+- Scenes are not migrated (the "3D" section of Revizto application will be empty after the migration).
+You have to re-export the scenes after the migration.

 - Viewpoints are not migrated.
 You can migrate them manually.